ajeetp/AgileSlices/source/mddocs/introduction.md

     Excellent grasp of concepts.
 Able to deliver value at sustainable development pace.

 !!! warning "Basic"
-    Have broad knowlegde of agile principles and how to apply them.
-Needs some guidance.
+    Understands concepts and how to apply them.
+May benefit from re-reading this chapter.

 !!! danger "Aware"
-    Understand basic concepts.
-Low experience.
-Needs a lot of guidance to be effective.
+    Recommend reading this chapter again.

 [^1]: [Learn more about Shu Ha Ri](https://en.wikipedia.org/wiki/Shuhari)